danReynolds/ECON101/module7.md

 There are no restrictions on entry into the market.

-4. Oligopoly: Few farms with almost identical or slight differentiation.
+4. Oligopoly: Few firms with almost identical or slight differentiation.
 Medium restrictions to entry.
 Market only has a few companies, the goods and services are almost the same with small changes like Coke and Pepsi.
 Only a couple big players and not that different.

 ## Decision Time Frames : Short Run